Building an Efficient Data Warehouse Architecture: Optimising Performance and Accessibility

 A. External Sources

-Here, the data is first extracted from various external sources irrespective of if it is structured or unstructured.
+Here, the data is first extracted from various external sources irrespective of whether it is structured or unstructured.
 This comprehensive data collection ensures a holistic view of the organization's information landscape.

 B. Staging Area